MileHacker Logo

 • Numerous urgent care centers exist throughout the island for non-life-threatening health problems.

-• Non-Emergency Police (Nassau): 516-573-7000; Non-Emergency Police (Suffolk): 631-852-COPS (2677); Poison Control: 1-800-222-1222.
+• Non-Police Emergency line (Nassau): 516-573-7000; Non-Emergency Police (Suffolk): 631-852-COPS (2677); Poison Control: 1-800-222-1222.

 Lost Documents and Natural Disaster Protocols

-• Passport: Report a lost or stolen passport to local police immediately.
+• Passport: Report a lost or stolen your passport to local police immediately.
 Then, get in touch with your nation's's embassy or consulate to apply for a replacement or emergency travel document.

 • Credit Cards: Report lost or stolen cards to your bank immediately via their international emergency number.